kvdgoten/CourseraGettingCleaningWK4/CodeBook.md

 #### tidySet

 The data set structure is as follows

+**please look at the "raw" version for visualisation, button top-right**
 ---------------------------------------------------------------------------
 Train/Test | subject  | activity      |  measure     | value
 ---------------------------------------------------------------------------